 This is called the comparative negligence rule.
 In essence, if a judge finds that the plaintiff’s actions somehow contributed to the injury, the amount of compensation will be reduced by the percentage that the plaintiff has been found to be responsible.
 For example, you are walking through a store and see a “wet floor” sign.
 You walk through the puddle anyway instead of around it.
 You slip and fall, injuring yourself.
 A judge may find that your actions at least contributed to your accident.
 While the owner or manager should have cleaned the spill, you should have chosen to walk around it.

 This is just a simple example of comparative negligence.
-In many personal injury cases, determining percentage of fault is more complex and can take evidence and testimony of expert witnesses to prove.
+In many personal injury cases, determining the percentage of fault is more complex and can take evidence and testimony of expert witnesses to prove.